Why the ERL ?

 How does the ERL work for me?

-As an existing Thomson Reuters customer, the ERL provides you with a licence to use the RIC to tag real-time market data from other consolidated data sources.
+As an existing Refinitiv customer, the ERL provides you with a licence to use the RIC to tag real-time market data from other consolidated data sources.

 So now you can switch market data vendors without having to re-code applications that consume data using RIC symbols.
 As soon as your alternative data sources and symbology mapping infrastructure is in place, you can simply switch data providers.